Piagrammist/mp-self/README.md

 _Execute the php code._

 `.cp <?peer> (reply)`
-_Copy and send the replied message to any chat. (default peer: Saved Messages)_
+_Copy and send the replied message to any chat. (default peer: current chat)_

 `.info <?peer> [reply]`
 _Get info about the chat (+ a user depending on the reply/arg value)._